OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 - Can the mechanisms be bypassed trivially (e.g., by changing the contents of a file or a key-value pair)?
 - How difficult is obtaining the HMAC key or the asymmetric private key?
 - Did you need to write custom code to disable the defenses?
 How much time did you need?
-- What is your assessment of the difficulty of bypassing the mechanisms??
+- What is your assessment of the difficulty of bypassing the mechanisms?

 ## Testing Reverse Engineering Tools Detection (MSTG-RESILIENCE-4)